 I’m going to begin in Ephesians 5:25.
-“Husbands love your wives as Christ loved the Church and gave Himself up for her.”
+“Husbands, love your wives, as Christ loved the church and gave himself up for her.”
 I’ll stop there.
-Husbands, love your wives as Christ loved the Church.
+Husbands, love your wives as Christ loved the church.
 How did Jesus love us?
 He loved us, the Bible says, even when we were His enemies.
 Jesus knew what it was to love us without being loved back, and then He died for us.
-Most wives say to themselves, “I don’t expect my husband to die for me (that’s very unlikely), but it would sure be nice if he helped me with the vacuuming.”
-I thought I’d throw that in because I do help Rebecca with the vacuuming and I wanted to use some illustration that wouldn’t convict me too severely. (laughter)
+Most wives say to themselves, “I don’t expect my husband to die for me (that’s very unlikely), but it would sure be nice if he helped with the vacuuming.”
+I thought I’d throw that in because I do help Rebecca with the vacuuming and I wanted to use some illustration that wouldn’t convict me too severely. [laughter]

 And so that’s what the Bible says.
-Husbands, love your wives as Jesus loved the Church, and dear wife, if you are in a loveless marriage, just know that you are positioned to be able to experience the kind of love that Jesus had and for God to use your marriage as a laboratory where He is going to teach you about the love of God.
+Husbands, love your wives as Jesus loved the church.
+And dear wife, if you are in a loveless marriage, just know that you are positioned to be able to experience the kind of love that Jesus had, and for God to use your marriage as a laboratory where He is going to teach you about the love of God.

-So I encourage you ladies to get involved in the Church.
-Get involved in the family of God, but don’t give up even though life is very, very difficult.
-And the first thing that we have to do is to recognize here that we have a kind of love that actually enables us to love even in a loveless relationship.
+So I encourage you ladies to get involved in the church, get involved in the family of God, but don’t give up even though life is very, very difficult.
+And the first thing we have to do is to recognize here that we have a kind of love that actually enables us to love even in a loveless relationship.
 And you say, “Well, that’s unrealistic.”
-Yes, it is unrealistic but what if God poured His grace upon your life?
+Yes, it is unrealistic, but what if God poured His grace upon your life?
 What if God began to do in your own heart things that would be miraculous?
 The ability of God to work in the human heart should never be underestimated.
 This will become clear in a few moments as to the steps that you should take.
 So first of all, we should be sacrificial in our giving.

 Husbands, this is God’s Holy Word.
 It is our responsibility to see to it that our wives are spiritually cleansed by the washing of water through the Word of God.
-In my opinion, one of the clearest references in the Bible is the fact that husbands have responsibility for spiritual leadership in the home, and we’ve talked about that in previous messages.
+In my opinion, this is one of the clearest references in the Bible to the fact that husbands have responsibility for spiritual leadership in the home.
+And we’ve talked about that in previous messages.

 Oh, you say, “That’s an impossible thing.
 I’m not a Bible scholar.
 I’m not a Bible teacher.”
 Can you read the Word of God?
 Can you pray with your wife?
 Can you encourage her as the spiritual leader?
-If you want a happy marriage there has to be a pure kind of love where there are no sensual attachments to other people.
+If you want a happy marriage, there has to be a pure kind of love where there are no sensual attachments to other people.
 But let me ask you how you can experience the love of God and the pure love of God if the wife is reading romance novels, and if the husband is into pornography?
 It’s not possible.
 We’ll talk about that in a moment.
-So secondly it should be a pure relationship.
+So secondly, it should be a pure relationship.

 The first principle that I wrote down yesterday afternoon is the principle of God’s glory.
 If you are in pain in your marriage, the first question should not be, “How do I get out of this pain?”
 The first question should be, “How do I glorify God in the midst of this difficult relationship that seems to be going nowhere?”
 That’s question number one.